-Yosemite reopening after flooding from California deluge
+Yosemite reopens after flooding from California deluge

-SAN FRANCISCO (AP) — Yosemite National Park officials say Yosemite Valley is reopening after flooding that washed out roads during a strong Pacific storm.
+SAN FRANCISCO (AP) — Yosemite National Park reopened Sunday after flooding that washed out roads during a strong Pacific storm, park officials said.

 Forecasters said up to 6 inches (15 centimeters) of rain fell over two days as rivers swelled in Northern California.

 Roads within Yosemite Valley were swamped by up to 4 feet (1.2 meters) of water that affected electrical and water systems.
-Officials said most facilities would reopen at noon Sunday but traffic could be slow as cleanup work continues.
+Most facilities reopened at midday, but officials warned that traffic could be slow as cleanup work continues.

 The area was closed Friday as a powerful “Pineapple Express” storm moved through.
+The heaviest rain was in the northern Sierra and in coastal counties from San Francisco north to Mendocino during a 48-hour period ending Saturday afternoon.

 Most Read Nation & World Stories